junxit/us-congress-bills-113/metadata.md

 - 2014-03-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 393 - 0 (Roll no. 137).(text: CR H2573)
 - 2014-03-24 — The title of the measure was amended.
 Agreed to without objection.
 - 2014-03-25 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2014-06-25 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2014-07-09 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Carper without amendment.
+Without written report.
+- 2014-07-09 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Carper without amendment.
+Without written report.
+- 2014-07-09 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 457.